AlexRogalskiy/java-patterns/docs/user-guide/pages/upgrade.md

 ### Step 4: Review and Merge PR

 - Ensure that you read the instructions in the PR carefully.
-Furthermore, carefully review which files will be changed to determine if this interferes with any customizations you have mades to your site.
+Furthermore, carefully review which files will be changed to determine if this interferes with any customizations you have made to your site.
 When ready, select `Merge pull request`.
 - If the PR is making undesired changes to files you can use the manual upgrade approach instead.